-Changing from Christianity to Paganism by Kitty the Dreamer
+Changing From Christianity to Paganism

-A Need for Balance, My Personal Journey
+A Need for Balance: My Personal Journey

 Since I was a little girl, much of my family on both my dad and mom's sides were Christian.
 My beloved grandparents who raised me were Pentecostal Christian and would take me to Church with them every Sunday morning.
 You could say I grew up in the Pentecostal Church, the Assemblies of God.
 The people in the Pentecostal Church are very serious about their beliefs in Jesus Christ and also in the Holy Spirit.
 And I saw and felt their dedication every time I went to Church; however, something never felt quite right to me.

 I would also hear sermons that the way of Christians was a very "narrow path" not commonly traveled.
 That the way of the world was a wide path to destruction...this "way of the world" meant that any one who didn't believe in Jesus Christ as the savior and the "power of the Holy Spirit" was on their way to Hell.
 This type of preaching and teaching started my questioning.
 I couldn't understand how people from before Jesus was even born and people in the far corners of the Earth who had never heard the name of Jesus would simply go to Hell for not believing the same things as the Pentecostal Church.
 I would ask and usually the answer was that "God works in mysterious ways".
 This answer never quite quenched my thirst for something that made more sense...something more balanced.

 Something else that truly plagued my heart and soul was the thought that a God who is truly loving and all-knowing, and a God that created everything could know that evil was a part of the world and that ultimately his creations would suffer eternally if they chose a different path than this "narrow path" of Christianity.
 That never seemed fair to me.
 How could God create the world and humans and also create Satan to tempt and destroy his beloved creation?